pingcap/blog/2017-05-23-perconalive17.md

 These three components communicate with each other through gRPC.

 * TiDB server is stateless.
-It doesn’t store data and it is for computing only.
-It translates user’s SQL statement and generates the query plan, which presents as the rpc calls of TiKV.
+It doesn't store data and it is for computing only.
+It translates user's SQL statement and generates the query plan, which presents as the rpc calls of TiKV.

-* TiKV is a distributed key value database, acting as the underlying storage layer of TiDB and it’s the place where data is actually stored.
+* TiKV is a distributed key value database, acting as the underlying storage layer of TiDB and it's the place where data is actually stored.
 This layer uses Raft consensus algorithm to replicate data and guarantee data safety.
 And TiKV also implements a distributed computing mechanism so that the sql layer would be able to do something like predicate push down or aggregate push down.

-* Placement Driver is the managing component of the entire cluster and it stores the metadata, handles timestamp allocation request for ACID transaction, just like the TrueTime for Spanner, but we don’t have the hardware.
-What’s more, it’s controlling the data movement for dynamic workload balance and failover.
+* Placement Driver is the managing component of the entire cluster and it stores the metadata, handles timestamp allocation request for ACID transaction, just like the TrueTime for Spanner, but we don't have the hardware.
+What's more, it's controlling the data movement for dynamic workload balance and failover.

 [Back to the top](#top)

 ## <span id="stack">Storage stack </span>

-Let’s dive deep into the storage stack of TiKV.
+Let's dive deep into the storage stack of TiKV.

 As mentioned earlier, TiKV is the underlying storage layer where data is actually stored.
 More specifically, data is stored in RocksDB locally, which is the bottom layer of the TiKV architecture as you can see from this diagram.
 On top of RocksDB, we build a Raft layer.

 So what is Raft?
 Raft is a consensus algorithm that equals to Multi-Paxos in fault-tolerance and performance.
 It has several key features such as leader election, auto failover and membership changes.
 And Raft ensures that data is safely replicated.
 We have exposed the Raw Key Value API at this layer.
-If you want a scalable, highly available kv database, and don’t care about cross-row ACID transaction, you can use the Raw Key Value API for higher performance.
+If you want a scalable, highly available kv database, and don't care about cross-row ACID transaction, you can use the Raw Key Value API for higher performance.

 The middle layer is MVCC, Multiversion concurrency control.
 The top two layers are transaction and grpc API.
 The API here is the transactional KV API.